ayak2002/EC327_code/PA4/README.md

 # pa-4
 This is the continuation of PA3.
+The game now includes a Virus object.

-How the game works with virus:
+How the game works with Virus:

 The virus seeks the closest active student and goes after it.
 If the student is within a distance 2 of the virus, the student gets infected if it has less antibodies than the resistance of the virus.
 If it has more, it loses two antibodies.
 Whenever a virus infects a student, its resistance gets incremented by 2.